All Episodes

 Yeah, immigrants.

-And if it starts that way and it spreads, there's nothing that can overcome what we are experiencing.
+And if it starts that way and it spreads, there is nothing that can overcome what we are experiencing.

-So I think I I do I would love to talk more to you about with you about the ICE stuff because I actually support more ICE agents.
+So I think I would love to talk more about with you about the ICE stuff because I actually support more ICE agents.

-I actually think it's interesting that you say the the right wing, this country is too right wing, and then they're the ones who are perpetrating violence and hate onto other groups.
+I actually think it's interesting that you say the right wing, this country is too right-wing, and then they're the ones who are perpetrating violence and hate onto other groups.

-And when people in our country are calling people like me fascist and ice agents fascist or calling us Nazis and racists like that, it really radicalizes people.
+And when people in our country are calling people like me fascist and ICE agents fascist, they're calling us Nazis and racists like that, it really radicalizes people.

-And then oh one second, I'll let you respond respectfully.
+And then one second, I'll let you respond respectfully.

 If you can point to where the left wing is being committed against with acts of political violence at the rate of the right wing, I would love to see that.